Assad-Ullah-Khan/Yolov5-Tensorflow/README.md

             ├── 1111.xml
             ├── 2222.xml
         ├── train.txt

+make sure to copy the XML in Images folder as well.
 #### Note
 * xml file should be in PascalVOC format
 * for making `train.txt`, see `VOC2012/ImageSets/Main/train.txt`